Type of trainings

 This effective muscle training uses a range of equipment to strengthen your muscles and helps you perceive the resistance from the water without overburdening your joints.

-These sessions take place at a slower pace, making them suitable for people of all ages.
+These sessions take place at a slower pace, making them suitable for people of all ages and also for expectant mothers.
 Various exercises are used to improve posture and strengthen the muscles.
 A range of equipment is utilised to make the exercises easier and more effective.